NaveenKumarReddyK/password-manager/src/Components/References/Readme.md

-## References used fro bilding this site
+## References used for building this site

 ### MERN stack